RedHatRanger/RHCE9Vagrant/rhce-practice-questions/19_target_yml_(EASY).md

 Instructions:

 19. Set the default boot target to multi-user.target
-i) create a playbook called "target.yml" to handle the default.target
+i) create a playbook called "target.yml" to set the default.target
 ```

 (scroll down for an answer)